asb2m10/jsusfx/pd/README.md

-jsusfx_pd - Jesusonic FX for Pure Data
+jsfx~ - Jesusonic FX for Pure Data
 ======================================
-The external object is called jsusfx~ and the specify the script to run.
-This script is search trough your pd/max path.
+The jsusfx implementation is done through 2 externals called `jsfx~` and `jsusfx~`.

+* `jsfx~` is the runtime object to expose JSFX scripts in pure-data.
+It expect as object creation argument the script to use that should be in the pd path.
+Upon object creation, each of the sliders will be exposed as an inlet.
+** Use [describe] to output the associated sliders
+** Use [dumpvars] to dump the current variables values ** Use [bypass 0/1] to bypass the effect
+* `jsusfx~` is used for script development and can switch script with the command compile.
+All the slider parameter are read trought the slider message.
 At object creation, you can also put the number of inlet/outlet the script is expected to use.
 If you don't specify it, it will count the number of time in_pin and out_pin is used.

-* To change a slider, you need to send [slider <slider id> <0..1 value>]
-* Sliders are normalized to 0..1 for all parameters (for the jsusfx~ object)
-* Turning on the DSP runs the @init section
-* Use [compile] message to recompile your script.
-Optionally you can specify a new script to compile
-* Use [describe] to output the associated sliders
+** To change a slider, you need to send [slider <slider id> <0..1 value>] ** Sliders are normalized to 0..1 for all parameters (for the jsusfx~ object) ** Use [compile] message to recompile your script.
+Optionally you can specify a new script to compile ** Use [describe] to output the associated sliders
-* Use [dumpvars] to dump the current variables values
-* Use [bypass 0/1] to bypass the effect
+** Use [dumpvars] to dump the current variables values ** Use [bypass 0/1] to bypass the effect

 Version 0.4
 -----------